rholder/retrying/README.rst

 Examples
 ----------

-As you saw above, the default behavior is to retry forever without waiting.
+As you saw above, the default behavior is to retry 5 times without waiting.

 .. code-block:: python